indcrypto3-tech/webserver_vendor/structure_server/Server_v3.md

 Model (work type)

 [ File name ]
-`models/mockOrderCall.js`
+`models/mockOrderCall.js` (removed)
 [its path ]
 `/models/mockOrderCall.js`
 [What that file does]
-Used by dev endpoints to persist idempotency and stats about mock order calls.
+DEPRECATED: Mock-order audit model removed.
+Do not reference this model; audit/logging for production should use a proper persistent system.
 [What is use of that file in prjoject ]
-Helps idempotency and analytics for `devOrders` mock endpoints.
+Removed — previously used by dev mock-order endpoints.
-[Type of that file e.g helper / main endpoint ....etc] Model (dev/testing)
+[Type of that file e.g helper / main endpoint ....etc] Model (deprecated)

 [ File name ]
 `utils/` (folder)